 When you get to the event site, look for registration at the Orienteering Ottawa or Information banner.

 As a general rule, our events offer multiple courses with differing physical and technical difficulties.
-Part of filling out the registration form involves writing in your choice of course.
+Part of completing the registration involves writing in your choice of course.
 The course options will be on display with registration so you can check them out to help you choose.
 If you're not sure which course you want to do you can ask any of our experienced volunteers and they will help point you in the right direction.
-You can print and take a completed registration form with you if you like.

 A few notes: